wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     ```
     ln -s /opt/homebrew/bin/python3 /opt/homebrew/bin/python
     ```
-bneeded to install postgres before the requirements because psyco3-3 binary requires pg_config which is not installed yet.
+needed to install postgres before the requirements because psyco3-3 binary requires pg_config which is not installed yet.

 25. Set up a Virtual Environment with the new Python Interpreter.
 Navigate to: PyCharm/Preferences/Project: WeVoteServer/Python Interpreter.